Auschwitz concentration camp: Gas chambers

-The first gassings at Auschwitz took place in early September 1941, when around 850 inmates—Soviet prisoners of war and sick Polish inmates—were killed with Zyklon B in the basement of block 11 in Auschwitz I. The building proved unsuitable, so gassings were conducted instead in crematorium I, also in Auschwitz I, which operated until December 1942.
+The first gassings at Auschwitz took place on 3 September 1941, when around 850 inmates—Soviet prisoners of war and sick Polish inmates—were killed with Zyklon B in the basement of block 11 in Auschwitz I. The building proved unsuitable, so gassings were conducted instead in crematorium I, also in Auschwitz I, which operated until December 1942.
 There, more than 700 victims could be killed at once.
 Tens of thousands were killed in crematorium I. To keep the victims calm, they were told they were to undergo disinfection and de-lousing; they were ordered to undress outside, then were locked in the building and gassed.
 After its decommissioning as a gas chamber, the building was converted to a storage facility and later served as an SS air raid shelter.
 The gas chamber and crematorium were reconstructed after the war.
 Dwork and van Pelt write that a chimney was recreated; four openings in the roof were installed to show where the Zyklon B had entered; and two of the three furnaces were rebuilt with the original components.

 In early 1942, mass exterminations were moved to two provisional gas chambers (the "red house" and "white house", known as bunkers 1 and 2) in Auschwitz II, while the larger crematoria (II, III, IV, and V) were under construction.
 Bunker 2 was temporarily reactivated from May to November 1944, when large numbers of Hungarian Jews were gassed.
 In summer 1944 the combined capacity of the crematoria and outdoor incineration pits was 20,000 bodies per day.
 A planned sixth facility—crematorium VI—was never built.

 From 1942, Jews were being transported to Auschwitz from all over German-occupied Europe by rail, arriving in daily convoys.
 The gas chambers worked to their fullest capacity from May to July 1944, during the Holocaust in Hungary.
 A rail spur leading to crematoria II and III in Auschwitz II was completed that May, and a new ramp was built between sectors BI and BII to deliver the victims closer to the gas chambers (images top right).
 On 29 April the first 1,800 Jews from Hungary arrived at the camp.
 From 14 May until early July 1944, 437,000 Hungarian Jews, half the pre-war population, were deported to Auschwitz, at a rate of 12,000 a day for a considerable part of that period.
 The crematoria had to be overhauled.
 Crematoria II and III were given new elevators leading from the stoves to the gas chambers, new grates were fitted, and several of the dressing rooms and gas chambers were painted.
 Cremation pits were dug behind crematorium V. The incoming volume was so great that the Sonderkommando resorted to burning corpses in open-air pits as well as in the crematoria.